StanleyKinnokChan/second_brain/content/⚙️ Stack/AWS/VPC.md

         - good to have 10.x.y.z range
     - Good to have 4 subset = 4 regions = 3 for resilient, 1 for future spare
 - **bastion/ jump-box**
+    - If YOU (a person) need to manually access private EC2s (e.g. SSH into the EC2 from your laptop)→ use a Bastion Host
     - instance in a public subnet to allow incoming management connections arrive there, then access internal VPC resources
     - use it if a VPC is highly secure and provide the only entry point to access the VPC